cmvandrevala/more-than-equations/content/Computer Science/Labs/Go With the Flow.md

 ## 📝 Thought Provoking Questions

 1. How do you calculate temperatures at each end of the rod since the end has only one neighbor instead of two?
-2. Do you need dynamic memory allocation in this problem?
-If so, how do you use it?
-3. Do you need to create a destructor for your `HeatFlow` class?
+2. Do you need to create a destructor for your `HeatFlow` class?
 If so, what needs to be cleaned up?
-4. How do you verify that the sources and the sinks never change temperature?
+3. How do you verify that the sources and the sinks specified by the user never change temperature?
-5. What does your output look like when there is a single source or sink in the middle of the rod rather than at the end?
+4. What does your output look like when there is a single source or sink in the middle of the rod rather than at the end?
-6. What does your output look like when there is a source or sink at each end of the rod?
+5. What does your output look like when there is a source or sink at each end of the rod?
+6. Draw a UML class diagram and a UML sequence diagram of your program.

 ## 💼 Add-Ons For the Portfolio